JJHick95/log_regression-ds-west-082420/README.md

-- According to the linear regression model, that would be your prediction if area_mean = 350?
+- According to the linear regression model, what would be your prediction if area_mean = 350?

 - What about if 'area_mean' is 5?